 IRS Form 5498: IRA Contributions Questions and Answers

 As the tax filing deadline approaches, people have questions about the forms and filing requirements related to their IRAs.
 Form 5498 is a tax document that reports contributions and other IRA-related information to the IRS.
-Form 5498 is generated for any individual who has completed any of the money movement-related activities listed below, such as contributions or IRA conversions.
+Form 5498 is generated for all account holders.
+In addition to the end-of-year account value, Form 5498 reports money movement-related activities such as contributions or IRA conversions.
 It is generated after the tax deadline and is not necessary for tax filing purposes.
 The form is used by the IRS for required minimum distribution (RMD) calculations based on the value of the account from the prior year.
 Check out the rest of the article below for some basic questions related to form 5498.

 What is IRS Form 5498?